ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 2.2.4 (2021-10-22)
+* Fix: Most unsupporting devices should no longer use `Supervision` by default
+* Minor fixes and stability improvements
+* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.5.1)

 ### 2.2.3 (2021-10-21)
 * Admin UI: Improve support for older browsers